M0/Orientation

 9. 09 Case Studiesreal llama.cpp code walkthroughs

 We have not introduced tensor shapes yet.
-For now, notice only that the model's input is a sequence of integers and its output is a set of scores — one per possible next token.
+For now, notice only that the model's input is a sequence of integers and its direct output is a set of scores — one per possible next token.

 input: sequence of token IDs e.g. [791, 2368, 3290]

-output: one score per vocabulary entry e.g. [2.1, 0.8, 5.4, ...]
+model output: one score per vocabulary entry e.g. [2.1, 0.8, 5.4, ...]

 The model code you will eventually read lives in llama.cpp.
 Specifically:

-Check Yourselfsoft
+Check Yourself

 conceptualQ1